 However, if you trust that the company you’re applying directly to is reputable, it’s relatively safe to include a street address on your resume.

-Puts You in the Risk of Location Bias and Discrimination
+Puts You at the Risk of Location Bias and Discrimination

-And with the current remote working conditions, certain employers can give you a lower salary offer if you live in a rural area.
+And with the current remote working conditions, certain employers can offer you a lower salary if you live in a rural area.
 So you may want to reconsider adding your full address in this case to avoid the biases some employers have.
-That said, you can also disregard this all together and hope you don’t get hired by a company with a bias to begin with.
+That said, you can also disregard this so you don’t get hired by a company with a bias.